jalgraves/ansible-raintank-collector/README.md

 Ansible play book for deploying private Raintank probes Tested using Ansible version 1.9.2
 ## Requirements
-User account on remote hosts with sudo access and public key from local machine add to authorized_keys file on remote host.
+User account on remote hosts running either Ubuntu (use raintank.yml) or CentOS (use raintank_centos.yml) with sudo access and public key from local machine added to authorized_keys file.

 ## Instructions
 To create a private probe for Raintank add the host to the hosts file and edit raintank.yml.
 Input the host and change the username variable to your own username.